 Other notable recent work includes playing the role of Gloria in The Patient Gloria, a two-hander opposite Gina Moxley directed by John McIlduff.
 The production recently toured to Dublin, Cork and Galway, as well as to St. Ann's Warehouse in NYC, where the show was selected as a New York Times' Critic's Pick.
 The show had previously been a huge success at the Brighton Fringe in 2022, and the Edinburgh Fringe in 2019, where it was awarded both a Fringe First and a Herald Angel, playing to packed houses and receiving rave reviews.

-Latest film work includes Mycelium (currently in post-production) directed by Elena Doyle for South Wind Blows, Hard Rain directed by José Miguel Jiménez and Rachel Donnelly (Kerry International Film Festival, Alternately Terrific + Gentle), Wintering In, a self made lockdown film (Inside Outside Festival), The House Fell directed by Maeve Stone (Cork Film Festival, Kerry International Film Festival and Fastnet Film Festival), and Closer, Näher directed by Alan Gilsenan (Cork International Film Festival).
-Previous film work also includes I'm Roger Casement directed by Emmy Award winning director Dearbhla Walsh (RTÉ/ARTE), and Motion Sickness directed by John McIlduff (POOL Film Festival).
-Liv is currently in pre-production on After The Storm playing opposite Aoibheann McCann, directed by Maeve Stone, shooting in October 2022.
+Latest film work includes Fréamacha directed by Aislinn Clarke (Cine4), The Last Harvest directed by Maeve Stone (Athrach), Mycelium directed by Maria-Elena Doyle (South Wind Blows).
+Previous film work includes Hard Rain directed by José Miguel Jiménez and Rachel Donnelly (Kerry International Film Festival, Alternately Terrific + Gentle), Wintering In, a self made lockdown film (Inside Outside Festival), The House Fell directed by Maeve Stone (Cork Film Festival, Kerry International Film Festival and Fastnet Film Festival), and Closer, Näher directed by Alan Gilsenan (Cork International Film Festival), I'm Roger Casement directed by Emmy Award winning director Dearbhla Walsh (RTÉ/ARTE), and Motion Sickness directed by John McIlduff (POOL Film Festival).